decentralized-identity/labs-linkedclaims/docs/companion_guide.md

 ### Guide Structure

 ## 2.Technology Comparison
-Shows where LinkedClaims fits, help in decision-making, clarifiy unique value proposition and demonstrates key differentiators
+This shows where LinkedClaims fits, how it helps in decision-making, clarifiys its unique value proposition and demonstrates its key differentiators

-Use Case Considerations
+**Use Case Considerations**
-  When choosing between LinkedClaims and alternative solutions, organizations should consider their specific needs for trust building, verification, and interconnectivity.
+  When choosing between LinkedClaims and alternative solutions, you should consider your specific needs for trust building, verification, and interconnectivity.
 LinkedClaims is particularly well-suited for:

 - Systems requiring progressive trust development
 - Applications needing flexible verification paths